Semester Projects and Thesis Topics

 Note: The listed topics may be reserved, so always check with our staff.
 It is also possible to come up with your own work assignment after prior consultation with our staff.

-Leaflet with Semester Projects, Thesis Topics & Summer Jobs
+Leaflet with Semester Projects and Thesis Topics

 PLANNING & OPTIMIZATION